 We will have broad discretion over the uses of the net proceeds of this offering.
-Pending these uses, we may choose to leave proceeds in the digital assets received or invest the net proceeds from this offering in short-term, investment-grade interest bearing securities such as money market accounts, certificates of deposit, commercial paper and guaranteed obligations of the U.S. government.
+Pending these uses, we may choose to invest the net proceeds from this offering in short-term, investment-grade interest bearing securities such as money market accounts, certificates of deposit, commercial paper and guaranteed obligations of the U.S. government.

-The table below shows the estimated net proceeds we would receive from this offering assuming the sale of 25%, 50%, 75% and 100% of the Class A common stock we and the selling stockholders are offering.
+The table below shows the estimated net proceeds we would receive from this offering assuming the sale of 25%, 50%, 75% and 100% of the maximum proceeds from our Class A common stock we are offering in the cash offering.
 There is no guarantee that we will be successful in selling any of the Class A common stock we are offering.
-Our net proceeds could change based on the number of shares sold by selling stockholders (in millions).
+Our net proceeds could change based on the number of shares sold by selling stockholders.